mikekistler/pure-http-transport/sep.md

 ### Initialization

 The Pure HTTP transport will support an initialization step that allows the MCP Client to exchange metadata (e.g. capabilities, instructions) with the MCP Server.
 The "initialize" MCP operation is mapped to an HTTP POST request to the "/initialize" endpoint.
-The request body will contain a JSON object representing the `InitializeRequest` schema, and the response body will contain a JSON object representing the `InitializeResult` schema.
+The request body **MUST** contain a JSON object representing the `InitializeRequest` schema, and the response body **MUST** contain a JSON object representing the `InitializeResult` schema.

 ### Sessions